reed-lfh/reed-lfh.github.io/_pages/about.md

   - /about.html
 ---

 Hello, and welcome to my homepage!
-I’m Feihong Liu, a PhD candidate at Penn State.
+I’m Feihong Liu.
 My doctoral research focuses on solid wave phenomena, employing both numerical and theoretical analysis.
 Through my work, I aim to bridge the gap between wave properties and the structural characteristics of propagation media.

 I am passionate about computational mechanics and deeply interested in developing innovative solutions to tackle a variety of engineering challenges.